Canadadry/gostruct-to-sql/readme.md

  - Can create one table from anonyme struct
  - Can get the real name of a struct
- - Can add field : only supported type is Int as `integer`
+ - Can add field : only supported type is Int as `integer` , `datetime`, string as `text`

 ## RoadMap

  - Add more type (all defined in the type enum)
  - Add option nullbale if type is a pointer
+ - Add option for auto increment
  - Allow multi table creation
  - Add foreign key by referencing another type (one to one)/(many to one)
  - Add foreign key by referencing another type as an array (one to many)/(many to many)
- - Add option for auto increment
  - Add option on engine and more ...

 ## Example